Gregory Peck's Grandchildren Have Grown Up To Be Gorgeous

 In between, Peck also found time to complete a degree at NYU.
 "I was at the Experimental Theatre, and they taught me a lot about everything," he told Shine On Media.
 "I mean, not really just acting but about life and people and relationships and intimacy and love and everything."

-Ethan Peck is best-known for playing Spock
+Ethan Peck is best known for playing Spock

 Although Ethan Peck found plenty of success as an actor, he didn't exactly find fame until 2019, when he was cast as the iconic Spock in Paramount+'s "Star Trek: Discovery."
-At first, Peck was terrified about taking on the role that had previously been played by Leonard Nimroy and Zachary Quinto.
-"I was just waiting to get fired for like six months," he said to Trek Central.
+At first, Peck was terrified about taking on the role that had previously been played by Leonard Nimoy and Zachary Quinto.
+"I was just waiting to get fired for like six months," he told Trek Central.
 "Even when we went to 'Strange New Worlds' [a 2022 TV show], I was like, 'I'm getting fired.'
 So that was always there, a lot of doubt."

 While Gregory Peck wasn't exactly known for sci-fi, it's pretty clear that his grandson has inherited some of his talents.